 We the people...

-Two hundred and thirty-three years ago, the 39 delegates to the Constitutional Convention met in Philadelphia's Independence Hall to sign the United States Constitution.
+Two hundred and thirty-six years ago, the 39 delegates to the Constitutional Convention met in Philadelphia's Independence Hall to sign the United States Constitution.
 Today, educational institutions across the country recognize this event on and around Sept.
 17 with educational events and celebrations.